-Visiting Key West without making a pilgrimage to the Ernest Hemingway Home and gardens (and the resident family of six-toed cats) is kind of blasphemous.
+Visiting Key West without making a pilgrimage to the Ernest Hemingway Home and gardens (and its resident family of six-toed cats) is kind of blasphemous.
 Much of the interior and a smattering of personal possessions from Hemingway’s years on the estate are lovingly salvaged originals.
-Don’t skimp on the tour as the guides are extremely well versed in Hem trivia.
+Don’t skimp on the tour as the guides are extremely well-versed in Hemingway trivia.

 1075 Duval St., Key West